Do Budgies Really Need Bath?

 Regular baths help keep your budgie’s feathers clean, but if your bird is sick or stressed, it might not be interested in bathing.
 Always prioritize their health and comfort.

-Ultimately, the best approach is to offer regular opportunities for bathing and let your budgie decide how often it wants to partake.
+Ultimately, the best approach is to offer regular bathing opportunities and let your budgie decide how often it wants to participate.

 How To Dry A Budgie After A Bath?